aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 find the ul.
 This is better than hard coding `#feed` into the JS.

-A successful AJAX post request for a tweet should return back the newly created tweet in json format.
+A successful AJAX post request for a tweet should return back the newly created tweet in JSON format.
 For simplicity, have `TweetCompose` call `JSON.stringify` on the created Tweet.
 Build an `li` with the JSON content, and stick it in the `ul`.
 We'll actually render this nicely in a later phase.